gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 Before moving to the next version, I want to talk about profiling tools.
 I think it's always a good idea to use profiling as the guide for optimization.
 Previously I only knew how to use [ncu](https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html) at a very basic level.
 Seeing so many people using [Nsight Compute](https://developer.nvidia.com/nsight-compute) with cool diagrams, I decided to learn how to use it, and it was actually quite easy to use.

-Nsight Compute can run on macOS with SSH access to another machine with NVIDIA GPU, which is exactly the setup I'm using right now (yes, I write code exclusively on my Macbook...).
+Nsight Compute can run on macOS with SSH access to another machine with NVIDIA GPU, which is exactly the setup I'm using right now (yes, I write code exclusively on my Macbook).
 If you are unfamiliar with Nsight Compute, I recommend watching a tutorial or two to get acquainted with it.

 To enable source inspection feature, remember to pass `-lineinfo` to NVCC (see [here](https://github.com/gau-nernst/learn-cuda/blob/e83c256/07_attention/main.py#L22)), and enable "Import Source" in Nsight Compute.